19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 PCs can do heavy mental activity like [Magic](../../Magic/Spellcasting/Spells.md) for at most 1 hour during a long rest.

-PCs can split a long rest into two pieces with 1 watch in between them.
+PCs can take one [Watch](../Exploration/Watches.md) per long rest to stand guard.
-*Ex.
-8pm to 12am, stand guard, 4am - 8am.*

 ### Interruption